What cooking tools can’t you live without?

 When you’re out in the wild bereft of any modern cooking implement, anything has the potential to become a kitchen tool.
 A sturdy branch, for instance, can be used so you can practice the age-old technique of spit cooking.

-When DIYing a spit, choose a long and strong branch from hardwood tree such as maple, blueberry, and basswood.
+When DIYing a spit, choose a long and strong branch from hardwood trees such as maple, blueberry, and basswood.
 They’re great picks because they’re locally abundant and tend to have a neutral aroma.
 Bamboo works just fine as well.

 Here are some pointers for making your own spit: